-If you’re interested in breaking your chicken-three-times-a-week habit, psychologist Wendy Wood suggests in her book, Good Habits, Bad Habits, figure out what’s keeping you stuck in your chicken rut.
-Don’t have time to figure out alternatives?
-Do the expiration dates on your spices pre-date the Reagan Administration?
+If you’re interested in breaking your chicken or burger habit, psychologist Wendy Wood suggests in her book, Good Habits, Bad Habits, figure out what’s keeping you stuck.
+Perhaps you don’t have time to figure out what to eat instead of chicken.
+Or is it that the expiration dates on your spices pre-date the Reagan Administration?
 Professor Wood labels these habit-inducing constraints friction.
 Removing them is the key.

 Here’s how to start: Before your next trip to the grocery store, browse the Good News recipe page, and find a recipe (or two) that appeals to you.
 Make a shopping list.
 Once at the store, you’ll find yourself lingering in produce and grains, and perhaps picking up a new spice or two.
 By the time you reach the chicken section, I bet you’ll realize, hey, I don’t need so much of this!